Stealth-Robotics/2022-Stealth-FTC/README.md

       a good analogy for some.
 - Monorepo
     - All team projects are in the same repo, and under the same Andriod Studio project.
-    - Each team edits it's own code and commits/pulls as usual.
+    - Each team edits its own code and commits/pulls as usual.
     - All laptops are setup the same way; it doesn't matter which laptop a team uses night-to-night.
+    - *NOTE*: after chatting with Kevin Frei about his experience with this, it appears it might be better to give each team their own branch and have a mentor handle merging them into master now and then, as well as merge and resolve conflicts in StealthLib.
+        - It's likely not reasonable to assume every team member will "stay in their lane" and we should expect conflicts in StealthLib.
+        - A branch-per-team will resolve this while still making it easy for us to share code and changes to our library.
 - StealthLib
     - I have a very rough start at a common library for the team where we can place common, useful things for all teams to use.
 Ideally this grows and helps us be more effective each season.